dappnode/validator-monitoring/README.md

     ./jwt-generator --private-key=path/to/private.pem --kid=your_kid_here --exp=24h --output=path/to/output.jwt
 ```

-Only JWT tokens with whitelisted "kid" and pubkey will be accepted.
-Please contact the dappnode team for more information on this.
+Note: Contact the dappnode team to whitelist your JWT "kid" and public key.

-##  Validation
+##  Validation Process

 The process of validating the request and the signature follows the next steps:

 1. Get network query parameter from the request: it is mandatory and must be one of "mainnet", "holesy", "gnosis", "lukso".
 2. Decode and validate the request.
-The request body must have the following format:
+The request body must be an array of SignatureRequest objects.
+Each object must have the following format:

 ```go
 type SignatureRequest struct {